-The board of directors of the Parent Company propose to distribute cash dividends of 10% or 10 Kuwaiti Fils per share from the paid-up share capital, and pay a remuneration to the board of directors of amount of KD60 thousand and this proposal is subject to the approval of the general assembly of shareholders and control authorities.
+The board of directors of the Parent Company proposed to distribute cash dividends of 12% or 12 Kuwaiti Fils per share from the paid-up share capital, and pay a remuneration to the board of directors of amount of KD60 thousand and this proposal is subject to the approval of the general assembly of shareholders and control authorities.

-The General Assembly of shareholders held on 11 May 2016 approved the consolidated financial statements for the year ended 31 December 2015 and directors' proposal to distribute cash dividends of 10% or equivalent to 10 Kuwaiti Fils per share from the paid-up share capital and bonus shares dividends of 5% from the paid-up share capital to the shareholders, and to pay a remuneration to the board of directors of amount KD60 thousand for the year ended 31 December 2015 (the General Assembly of shareholders held on 29 April 2015 approved to distribute cash dividends of 10% or equivalent to 10 Kuwaiti Fils per share from the paid-up share capital to the shareholders and bonus shares dividends of 5% from the paid-up share capital to the shareholders, and to pay a remuneration to the board of directors of amount KD60 thousand for the year ended 31 December 2014).
+The General Assembly of shareholders held on 25 April 2017 approved the consolidated financial statements for the year ended 31 December 2016 and directors' proposal to distribute cash dividends of 10% or equivalent to 10 Kuwaiti Fils per share from the paid-up share capital and to pay a remuneration to the board of directors of amount KD60 thousand for the year ended 31 December 2016 (the General Assembly of shareholders held on 11 May 2016 approved to distribute cash dividends of 10% or equivalent to 10 Kuwaiti Fils per share from the paid-up share capital to the shareholders and bonus shares dividends of 5% from the paid-up share capital to the shareholders, and to pay a remuneration to the board of directors of amount KD60 thousand for the year ended 31 December 2015).